gravitational/teleport/rfd/XXXX-teleport-release-engineering.md

 thought of as adding more complex layers of automation.
 In a very loose order of complexity, our current toolset looks something like this:

   - **Compilers** - (`gcc`, Go `compile`, `rustc`) - Lowest level of automation
-  - **Language tooling** (e.g. `go`, `cargo`) - intra-language dependency management required to build individial parts of the Teleport bundle.
+  - **Language tooling** (e.g. `go`, `cargo`) - intra-language dependency
+    management required to build individial parts of the Teleport bundle.
   - **Cross Language Tooling** - GNU Make provides extra-language dependency management & build ordering required to build teleport binaries.
   - **Build orchestrator** - e.g. Drone / GitHub Actions.
-Tools that decide *when* to run the build, what, to run, where and so on.
+Tools that decide
+    *when* to run the build, what to run, where to run it, and so on.
 Our current primary tool is `Drone`, but we are currently in the process of migrating towards `GitHub Actions`.

 #### **Custom Tooling**